Languages of Brazil: Bilingualism

-Co-official languages in Brazil
+Language policy

 The 21st century has seen the growth of a trend of co-official languages in cities populated by immigrants (such as Italian and German) or indigenous in the north, both with support from the Ministry of Tourism, as was recently established in Santa Maria de Jetibá, Pomerode and Vila Pavão, where East Pomeranian also has co-official status.

 The first municipality to adopt a co-official language in Brazil was São Gabriel da Cachoeira, in 2002.
 Since then, other municipalities have attempted to adopt their own co-official languages.

 Also in production is the documentary video Brasil Talian, with directed and written by André Costantin and executive producer of the historian Fernando Roveda.
 The pre-launch occurred on 18 November 2011, the date that marked the start of production of the documentary.

 The states of Santa Catarina and Rio Grande do Sul have Talian officially approved as a heritage language in these states, and Espírito Santo has the East Pomeranian, along with the German language, such as cultural heritage state.

 In 2019, Bill No. 489 was drafted, authored by Chico d'Ângelo, which provides linguistic rights for Brazilians, especially communities that use minority languages as their mother tongue.
 The Project was attached to Bill 304 of 2015, which establishes knowledge about the language, uses, customs and culture of the traditional peoples and communities and ethical minorities that form the Brazilian peoples in elementary school curricula.
 The Culture Commission approved the project on September 21, 2021.

+In 2015 Serafina Corrêa received the title of national capital of Talian.
+In 2019 Nova Erechim was recognized as the capital of Talian in Santa Catarina.
+In 2021, Governor Ratinho Júnior sanctioned state law 20,757, which makes the municipality of Colombo the capital of Talian in Paraná.